Peer Support Groups

 Like an in-person support group, our text-based peer support groups are a safe space to talk about your own AuDHD experience, but they have the convenience of being via text, meaning there’s no worrying about masking, having to ‘dress up’, or even leave the house!

 Sessions are free and are held weekly via WhatsApp, with the same people in each group every week.
+New members are added to each group every 12 weeks.

 Group Rules